lcs-alt-gh/GA_Portfolio_Project/README.md

 - **Conversion only, no cost data:** The channel finding (paid vs. unpaid, CPC vs. organic) compares conversion rates only.
 Without acquisition cost per channel, this can't be used directly to justify reallocating budget.

-## Key Findings

-- **Device:** Desktop significantly outperforms mobile and tablet on both conversion rate and average order value.
-- **Funnel:** The desktop vs. mobile gap widens at every stage of the purchase funnel, peaking at Checkout → Purchase: 53.1% of desktop users completed their purchase vs. only 30.8% of mobile.
-This is the strongest evidence pointing toward checkout/payment friction on mobile.
-- **Channel:** Paid traffic converts at a significantly higher rate than unpaid overall (2.36% vs. 1.44%), and CPC specifically outperforms organic by an even wider margin (2.24% vs. 0.81%).
-This suggests that the aggregate unpaid segment rate is propped up by direct/referral traffic rather than organic search.
-This measures conversion only, not ROI, so additional acquisition cost data would be needed before making a budget decision.